 A: The MBA International Student Advisor will accept original bank statements or original, official bank letters meeting the following criteria:

 - The document is in English.

 - The date of the document is not older than 6 months.

 - The currency type is clearly indicated by the banking institution.

 - The bank account holder's name matches the student's name or the financial sponsor's name (as listed on the sponsor letter).

 - The document is printed on official bank letterhead or has an official banking institution stamp or banking institution representative's signature.

-The MBA International Student Advisor will NOT accept electronic print outs of bank statements from online accounts, copies, scans, faxes of original banking documents, or bank statements from financial sponsors without a corresponding letter of financial support.
+The MBA International Student Advisor will not accept bank statements from financial sponsors without a corresponding letter of financial support.